Aquijano10/RT5000/README.md

 # RT5000
-Requirement Gathering and interview questions
+Requirement Gathering and Interview Questions

 1. Will the robot  make meals everyday?
 2. Will it be able to clean after itself?